rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubernetes-clusters.md

 In interviews, a common question is why Kubernetes is called "K8s."
 The explanation is simple: the eight letters in between are replaced by the digit "8."
 This kind of abbreviation is typical in technical jargon to simplify communication.

-## Understanding Olly: The Short Form of Observability
+## Olly: The Short Form of Observability

 "Olly" is a shorthand used to refer to "Observability."
 Observability is a key concept in managing and monitoring complex systems like Kubernetes, where understanding the internal state of the system through data such as logs, metrics, and traces is crucial.